 It’s fall, y’all!!
 Well it will be in 3 days , but who’s counting? 😉 I am more than ready for bon fires, hoodies (so cliche, but so true), and some yummy fall food that is super simple to prepare.
-I have invited Tiffany Watts from Dilesia to share some simple, 2-ingredient, fall recipes with you today!
+I have invited Tiffany Watts from Dilesia to share a few simple & delicious fall recipes with you today!
 Hope you enjoy:)

 We are almost into the fall.
 It’s the season of yummy foods and beverages.
 However, often we fail to get enough time to experiment with recipes due to the heavy workload we have; this primarily happens because a large number of ingredients required for trying exotic recipes are not readily available.
 Things would have become a little easier if we had some delicious recipes that involve use of very few ingredients.
 Here are some fall recipes that would require you to use just a couple of ingredients…

 As the fall approaches, the temperature starts dropping.
 This makes fall a great time for snacking.
 A common snacking option tried during this time of the year is grilled cheese sandwich.
 This particular recipe is a modified and tastier version of the conventional grilled cheese sandwich.
 The two ingredients you’ll need for this recipe are crescent rolls (you can opt for the packaged version or buy freshly baked rolls from a nearby bakery) and cheese slices.
 Here’s the full recipe for Grilled Cheese Bites: